hu-macsy/lama_old/src/doc/user/introduction.rst

      - simple algebraic multigrid (SAMG) method

-Work in process that you can find in our feature branches and that will come with next releases are:
+Work in progress that you can find in our feature branches and that will come with next releases are:

  - OpenCL-Backend